danieldugas/python-strict-fire/README.md

 Refer to [this Issue](https://github.com/google/python-fire/issues/168) for more information.

-This was done because the current non-strict behavior is risky in production, and though other solutions exist (e.g. decorators), they would add code overhead to several projects.
+This fork was created because the current non-strict behavior is risky in production, and though other solutions exist (e.g. decorators), they would add code overhead to several projects.

 There is no intention of disrespecting the original project / authors,